Netherlands Passport Ranking

-The Dutch passport currently ranks on the 6th place according to the Guide visa index.
+The Dutch passport currently ranks on the 6th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 186 countries.
 This makes it one of the most desirable passports in the world with a very high mobility score.
 Dutch passport holders have visa-free access and visas on arrival to countries such as Brazil, Japan, United Kingdom, Taiwan, United Arab Emirates, United States and the entire European Union allowing almost instant travel worldwide.
 Dutch passport holders do however require a visa to enter about 40 destinations in the world such as China and Russia.

 The Kingdom of the Netherlands consists of 12 provinces and is located in the European Union with neighboring countries Germany, Belgium and the North Sea.
 The most important provinces are South Holland, North Holland and North Brabant.
 The Netherlands has a surface area of 41,865 square kilometers and is therefore one of the smaller countries in the European Union.
 Its climate is temperate with mild winters and cool summers.
 The terrain is characterized by coastal lowlands and some hills in the south-east.

 The overall population is over 17.4 million people.
 The capital of the country is Amsterdam, which is also the most populous city with more than 862,000 inhabitants.
 Other important cities are Rotterdam and The Hague.
 The largest airport is Amsterdam Airport Schiphol (AMS) with 71 million passengers per year.
 This makes it 12th busiest airport in the world.
 Amsterdam Airport has flight connections to every continent.